L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 |12.
 Display memory| Displays all the versions of the world that have been created in the current session.
 |13.
 Clear data| Deletes current session data, including chapters, word definitions, and memory.
 |14.
 Load world from memory| Replaces the current world description with a version from memory.
 |15.
 Load world from file| Imports a saved world description from a file.
+The files are in the app folder/data and they are numbered.
+The app will ask you about the number of the file you want to load.
 |16.
-Save the world!| Saves the world description, along with chapters, definitions, substitutions, and memory, to a text file on your computer.
+Save the world!| Saves the world description, along with chapters, definitions, substitutions, and memory, to a text file in app folder/data.
 |17.
 HELP!|Helps.